parca-dev/docs/docs/storage.md

 ## Querying

-After ingesting data, Parca holds the data in-memory in a layout optimized for querying flame graphs.
+After ingesting data, Parca holds the data in memory in a layout optimized for querying flame graphs.

 ### Query Language